 - Transit boarding islands

 The public and neighboring properties will be informed of these projects prior to construction and will have the opportunity to provide input at a public hearing.
-Additionally, the SFMTA, through its Vision Zero Safe Streets Evaluation Program, will analyze projects before and after implementation to review outcomes and determine design effectiveness.
-Evaluations will inform near-term modifications and long-term designs for streets.
+Additionally, the SFMTA, through its Vision Zero Safe Streets Evaluation Program, will analyze the project before and after implementation to understand outcomes and determine design effectiveness.
+Evaluations will inform near-term modifications and a long-term design for this street.